Connect with us

 Explore Singapore’s Hawker Centres

-Don’t forget to visit a few of the country’s world-famous hawker centres.
-These food centres house multiple food stalls, most of which are serving signature dishes like Hainanese chicken rice, laksa, and char kway teow.
+Don’t forget to visit a few of the country’s world-famous hawker centers.
+These food centers house multiple food stalls, most of which serve signature dishes like Hainanese chicken rice, laksa, and char kway teow.
 Be sure to keep an eye out for stalls serving Peranakan dishes to partake in less-touristy and truly authentic Straits cuisine.

 Embrace the Diverse Food Scene